fdo-rs/ansible.community.fdo/examples/README.md

 # About

-The `examples` directory contains usage examples for individual roles.
+This document contains usage examples for individual roles from `community.fdo` Ansible Collection.
 A copy-paste Ansible playbook snippets are listed below.

 # Preparation

-You need to install ansible and the `community.fdo` collection.
+You need to install Ansible and the `community.fdo` collection.

 # Examples